10 Sep Understanding the Differences Between Branding, Brand Identity, and a Logo

 Understanding the Differences Between Branding, Brand Identity, and a Logo

-If you are starting a new business, you know how important it is to have a strong and recognizable brand.
+If you are starting a new business, you know how important it is to have a strong and recognisable brand.
 However, if you are not a graphic designer or a digital marketer, some questions can potentially arise and generate confusion.

 Some of those questions may be – what is branding, and how does it differ from brand identity or a logo?
 If I have a logo designed, does it mean I have my branding identity established?